 If the University provides equipment, the teleworker is responsible for safe transportation and set-up of such equipment unless the equipment is being specifically ordered for the teleworker and is being directly delivered to the off-campus work site.
-In addition, before removing any equipment from the University campus or receiving any equipment through direct delivery, the teleworker must complete the equipment inventory and off-campus use form.
-The form can be found in the University's forms repository.
+In addition, before removing any equipment from the University campus or receiving any equipment through direct delivery, the teleworker must complete the Fixed Assets Off-Campus Use Form.

 H. Equipment Liability.
 The University will repair and maintain any equipment owned by the University.
 The teleworker is responsible for safely transporting such equipment to campus for repair or maintenance unless movement of the equipment is likely to result in damage.
 Surge protectors or other protective devices must be used with any University computer made available to the teleworker, and all current virus protections and security measures recommended by divisional technology support or central Information Technology Services must be installed and operating.

 The University may pursue recovery from the teleworker for university property that is deliberately, or through negligence, damaged, destroyed, lost or stolen while in the teleworker's care, custody or control.
 The University does not assume liability for loss, damage, or wear of employee-owned equipment.